vuestorefront/shopware-pwa/docs/landing/concepts/routing.md

 ![building-a-routing](./../../assets/building-a-routing-flow.png)

 The prepared `domains.json` file and the metadata for each route can be read and used in further actions, described below.
+Moreover, each route is copied and prepared for the different domain as well to be recognisable by Nuxt.

 ## Routing plugin